francescm/propersso/README.md

   * you can't use the trusted cookie session store but you have to switch to the harder database-backed session store, which by the way you need to customize a bit to hold the ```Shib-Session-ID``` data;
-  * you need to fight againts encrypted sessions, the default.
+  * you need to fight against encrypted sessions, the default.

 Said that, you you want to nevertheless try it, the software version used is:
 * Debian GNU/Linux 10 (buster)
 * Rails 6.1.3.1
 * ruby 3.0.1p64 (2021-04-05 revision 0fb782ee38) [x86_64-linux]

-## What should it do
+## How to test what this application is able to do

 You need two tabs: open this application and complete a login.
-On the second tab, open another application on the same Shibboleth Identity Provider (you are not going to need to provide credentials thanks to SSO), then logout.
+On the second tab, open another application on the same Shibboleth Identity Provider (you are not going to provide credentials thanks to SSO), then logout.
 Go back to first tab, refresh: you have been logged out.

 ## Step by step setup